LLNL/merlin/docs/source/modules/introduction.rst

 .. admonition:: The benefits of producer-consumer workflows

-   The increased flexibility that comes from decoupling *what* HPC simulations you run from *where* you run them can be extremely enabling.
+   The increased flexibility that comes from decoupling *what* HPC applications you run from *where* you run them can be extremely enabling.

    Merlin allows you to